hildahost3000/hildahost3000.github.io/content/boolean-algebra.md

 $$

 ### De Morgan's Laws
 Following the strong foundation laid out by Boole, Augustus de Morgan, who was a mathematician and logician, expanded it even further.
 For de Morgan, it was to use negation (NOT) to interact with the previous Boolean algebra.
+These two laws would later be established as de Morgan's Laws.

 First law:
 $$